awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-authtype.md

  Specify an optional customer\-defined information describing a Lambda authorizer \(formerly known as a custom authorizer\)\.
 It is used for API Gateway API import and export without functional impact\.

- This property is an extended property of the [Swagger Security Definitions Operation](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#securityDefinitionsObject) object\.
+ This property is an extended property of the [OpenAPI Security Definitions Operation](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#securityDefinitionsObject) object\.

 ## x\-amazon\-apigateway\-authtype Example<a name="api-gateway-swagger-extensions-authtype-example"></a>